PlantandFoodResearch/MCHap/docs/assemble.rst

 results in the terminal).
 In the final line of the above command we use a unix pipe (``|``) to redirect the output of ``mchap assemble`` into the ``bgzip`` utility available in ``htslib``.
-The compressed output vcf is then written to a file.
+The compressed output vcf is then written to a file called ``haplotypes.vcf.gz``.

 Analyzing many samples
 ----------------------

-If we were to adapt the above example to many samples, then listing all of the bam files would become unwieldy.
+Listing each BAM file as part of the command becomes cumbersome when working with a large number of samples.
-In this case we can create a plaintext file with the location of a single bam file on each line.
-For example a file called ``bam_files.txt`` with contents:
+The example above can be adapted to use a plaintext file containing a list of BAM file locations
+For example, using a file called ``bam_files.txt`` with contents:

 .. code:: bash

     /full/path/to/sample1.bam
     /full/path/to/sample3.bam
     /full/path/to/sample2.bam
-    ...

 The analysis can then be run using: